-Welcome to this week’s edition of top stock market highlights.
+Welcome to the latest edition of top stock market highlights.

 US inflation rate

 Inflation seems to be accelerating again in the US with August’s latest reading.